 This discussion was first published as part of the 2018 Red List update.
-At the time a decision regarding its status was pended, but to enable potential reassessment of this species as part of the 2019 Red List update this post remains open and the date of posting has been updated.
+At the time a decision regarding its status was pended, but to enable potential reassessment of this species as part of the 2019 Red List update this post remained open and the date of posting has been updated.

 Black-capped Vireo (Vireo atricapilla) once bred from south Kansas through Oklahoma and Texas (U.S.A.) into Coahuila, Nuevo Leon and Tamaulipas (Mexico).
 Its breeding range has contracted though, and it is now thought to be absent from Kansas, and is only found in isolated patches in Oklahoma.
 In the non-breeding season it migrates to the west of Mexico along the Pacific coast.
 The species generally occurs in dry scrubland, and is often found in areas of successional vegetation after fires (see Brewer 2018).